Azure/azure-sdk-for-go/sdk/messaging/azservicebus/README.md

 ## Next steps

-Please take a look at the [samples][godoc_samples] for detailed examples on how to use this library to send and receive messages to/from [Service Bus Queues, Topics and Subscriptions](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-messaging-overview).
+Please take a look at the [samples][godoc_examples] for detailed examples on how to use this library to send and receive messages to/from [Service Bus Queues, Topics and Subscriptions](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-messaging-overview).

 ## Contributing